The coupling method for inhomogeneous random intersection graphs: Sharp thresholds

 Let now $\rg(n)=\Gnmprim{m'}$.
 Then by Theorem~\ref{LematCoupling}

 Moreover by Lemma~\ref{LematStopniek} {\whp} $\delta(\rg(n))\ge 2$.
 Therefore assumptions (i) and (ii) in Lemma~\ref{LematGnHamilton} are fulfilled.

-We are left with proving (iii).
+We are left with proving that (iii) is fulfilled.
 Let $C$ be a positive integer.
 We will show that in the probability space of the coupling~\eqref{RownanieCoupmprim} {\whp} any two vertices of degree at most $C$ in $\Gsuma$ are at distance at least $6$ in $\Gnmprim{m'}=\rg(n)$.
 Therefore we need to study the couplings described in the proof of Theorem~\ref{LematCoupling}.
-Recall that
+Recall that in the proof of Theorem~\ref{LematCoupling} it was shown that, if in all definitions of $S_1$, $S_3$, $M_2$ and $M_3$ we replace $m$ by $m'$, then

 for some $\omega'=\Theta(\omega)$.